michael-milette/moodle-filter_filtercodes/README.md

 ## Scrape'ing content

+Note: This feature must be enabled in FilterCodes settings.

 As of version 0.4.7, you can now use FileterCodes to scrape content from another web page.
 Your mileage may vary and depends a lot on your configuration, the website from which you are scraping content and more.

 {scrape url="..." tag="..." class="..." id="..." code="..."}